TIY-LR-FEE/assignments/21-angular-marvel/README.md

 1. Add a new div to `index.html` called loading.
 Use `position: absolute` to pull it above everything else.
 It should cover the entire page corner to corner.
 Give it a black background, and set its `opacity` so you can sort of see what's going on behind it, but not really.

 2. Add a message about the page loading in big white text to the center of this div.
 Center it vertically and horizontally.
-If you don't remember the trick to vertically center anything, here's a hint: `translate: transform(-50%, -50%)`.
+If you don't remember the trick to vertically center anything, here's a hint: `transform: translate(-50%, -50%)`.

 3. By default, give this div a class that hides it.
 When getData is called on a character, find that div and remove that class.
 Right before you resolve() your promise, find that div and add the class back.
 The end result should be that when it starts to load new data, you see it.
 When it finishes loading it and passes the Promise to Angular, you should no longer see it.